-- A third skills oriented course approved by the GFTEI Degree Director. - Students must complete INTS 4050 Statistical Methods I (with a grade of C- or better) before they are eligible to register for INTS 4051 Statistical Methods II.
-Students will receive elective credit for completing INTS 4050, but it cannot be used to satisfy the skills requirement for the degree. - Students may take INTS 4057 Statistics for International Affairs (which combines Stats I and Stats II), instead of INTS 4051 Statistical Methods II, if they have a strong quantitative background and a minimum quantitative GRE score of 148 coming into the program.
-This is a fast-paced course and students with a lower GRE score may NOT take this course without instructor permission. - 5.
+- o INTS 4210 Multinational Corporations - o INTS 4226 Social Enterprise and Global Poverty - o INTS 4330 International Business Transactions - o INTS 4339 Microfinance, Financial Inclusion and Inclusive Markets - o INTS 4345 The Art of Forecasting - o INTS 4555 Professional Communications - o INTS 4579 International Futures - o INTS 4632 Qualitative Research Methods - o INTS 4650 Globalization and Economic Crime - o INTS 4059- Data Science with Python - o INTS 4060 Data Visualization - o INTS 4964 Political Risk Analysis - o PPOL 4250 Hacking for Good - Students must complete INTS 4050 Statistical Methods I (with a grade of C- or better) before they are eligible to register for INTS 4051 Statistical Methods II.
+Students will receive elective credit for completing INTS 4050, but it cannot be used to satisfy the skills requirement for the degree. - Students may take INTS 4057 Statistics for International Affairs (which combines Stats I and Stats II), instead of INTS 4051 Statistical Methods II, if they have a strong quantitative background.
+This is a fast-paced course and combines what is taught in Statistics I and Statistics II, so only take INTS 4057 if you are confident in your ability to keep up in such an environment. - 5.
 Foreign Language: Optional, but strongly recommended - 6.
-Internship: Required (registered as INTS 4981, for 0 or 4 credits) - 7.
+Internship: Required (registered as INTS 4981, for 0 or 4 credits) - Please see the Internship section of the Handbook for more details - 7.
 Thesis (0-8 credits) or Substantial Research Paper (0-4 credits): Optional - 8.
-Electives: quantity will depend on remaining number of credits needed to reach the minimum requirements of 72 credits. - Internships are required for most of the MA degrees at the Josef Korbel School of International Studies and the Office of Career and Professional Development at the Korbel School manages them.
-For a few categories of students, the Korbel School may grant an exemption from the internship requirement.
-While students in the following categories are highly encouraged to pursue internships to enhance their professional development, they may petition to be exempted from the internship requirement. - 1.
-Students entering Korbel with substantial relevant professional work experience, typically at least 5 years. - 2.
-Students with a confirmed job offer in a sector in which they had been working prior to beginning the Josef Korbel degree. - 3.
-Students sponsored by foreign governments whose terms of study discourage internships.
+Electives: quantity will depend on remaining number of credits needed to reach the minimum requirements of 60 credits.